Two Pilot Grant Programs:

-Grants will be awarded for $50,000, direct costs.
-Normally a single year of funding will be provided, but occasionally a second year of funding may be awarded for junior faculty.
-If a second year of funding is requested, the applicant must submit a progress report (maximum of 2 pages) as part of the application (this does not count toward the 6 page limit).
+Pilot grants will be awarded for up to $25,000, direct costs.
+Budgets must be fully justified.
+Whether the budget is realistic and justified will be a factor that will be considered by the Executive Committee in selecting grant applications for funding.
+Normally, only a single year of funding will be provided, but occasionally a second year of funding may be awarded for junior faculty.
+If a second year of funding is requested, the applicant will be required to submit a progress report (maximum of 2 pages) as part of the application process for 2nd year funding.

 Specific Areas of Interest: